An Impetus for Municipal Credit Enhancement

 It’s important to emphasize that Opportunity Zone investments are not municipal securities, and the success or failure of Opportunity Zone Funds will likely take years to manifest.
 The IRS will not even begin reporting on these special purpose fund operations until 2022, given the potentially long construction and investment timetables associated with major redevelopments.

 However, the ability of municipal securities investors to “tag-along” with these investments is already present.
 As capital flows into Opportunity Zones, we are actively looking for localities with the best prospects for new business development, upward pressure on property values, and growth in population and wealth.
 Should this occur, tax-exempt investors could benefit from future credit quality enhancement by owning the General Obligation bonds of the “parent” municipality in which targeted Opportunity Zones are located, be they city, town, county, school district, or other issuers.

 Our Search for Value

 As always, careful credit selection is imperative.
-At Appleton, we are active, research-driven managers, characteristics that are of considerable value in a $3.9 trillion municipal market featuring more than 50,000 distinct issuers and approximately 1 million outstanding bond issues.1
+At Appleton, we are active, research-driven managers, characteristics that can be of considerable value in a $3.8 trillion municipal market featuring more than 50,000 distinct issuers and approximately 1 million outstanding bond issues.1

 We believe the most attractive Opportunity Zone investments are likely to involve property rather than new business ventures and favor urban centers with a greater ability to cluster investments.
 Although these designated areas typically exhibit below average incomes and elevated unemployment levels, many are located within diverse and economically stable cities.
 We are less optimistic about smaller, more rural markets.